-It is a wonderful experience to travel along the Cinque Terre coastline by boat.
+It is a wonderful experience to travel along the Cinque Terre by boat, as it is one of the most stunning coastlines of Italy.
+The marine protected area also belongs to the Cinque Terre National Park.
 The villages look quite different if you look at them from the sea, and who doesn't enjoy sitting on a boat on a hot summer day?
+So in my opinion, a boat trip is a compulsory program in the Cinque Terre.

 There are public ferry boats running between the villages, but they are very crowded.
-So if you don't like the idea of taking the boat with hundreds of other tourists and are looking for a more relaxed experience, check out our sailing trip and these boat tours from Manarola, or rent a private boat.
+So if you don't like the idea of taking the boat with hundreds of other tourists and are looking for a more relaxed experience, check out our sailing trip and these Cinque Terre boat tours, or rent a private boat.

 If you decide to take the public ferry, here is some information for you.
-The boats run between Monterosso and Portovenere (also La Spezia) both directions and stop in every village except Corniglia.
+The boats run between Monterosso and Portovenere (also La Spezia) both directions and stop in every village except Corniglia, as it does not have a harbour.
 You can also take a boat tour from Portovenere around the 3 islands or travel to Levanto, Lerici and Portofino.

 Boats usually run between April 1 and October 31 but it also depends on the weather and sea conditions.
 In case of bad weather, boat service may be suspended any time.